slepc/slepc/doc/source/documentation/manual/intro.md

 #### Error Checking.

 All SLEPc routines return an integer indicating whether an error has occurred during the call.
 The error code is set to be nonzero if an error has been detected; otherwise, it is zero.
-The PETSc macro `PetscCall(...)` checks the return value and calls the PETSc error handler upon error detection. `PetscCall(...)` should be used in all subroutine calls to enable a complete error traceback.
+The PETSc macro {external:doc}`PetscCall``(...)` checks the return value and calls the PETSc error handler upon error detection. {external:doc}`PetscCall``(...)` should be used in all subroutine calls to enable a complete error traceback.
 See the PETSc documentation for full details.

 ### Writing Application Codes with SLEPc